hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 To define our observations, we will create a custom ``embed_battle`` method.
 It takes one argument, a ``Battle`` object, and returns our embedding.

+In addition to this, we also need to describe the embedding to the gym interface.
+To achieve this, we need to implement the ``describe_embedding`` method where we specify the low bound and the high bound for each component of the embedding vector and return them as a ``gym.Space`` object.

 Defining rewards
 ^^^^^^^^^^^^^^^^